nuta/operating-system-in-1000-lines/website/en/10-process.md

 }
 ```

-The `proc_a_entry` function and `proc_b_entry` function are the entry points for Process A and Process B, respectively.
+The `proc_a_entry` function and `proc_b_entry` function are the entry points for Process A and Process B respectively.
 After displaying a single character using the `putchar` function, they switch context to the other process using the `switch_context` function.

-The nop instruction called by `__asm__ __volatile__("nop")` is a "do nothing" instruction.
-By including a loop that repeats this instruction for a while, we prevent the character output from becoming too fast, which would make the terminal inoperable.
+`nop` instruction called by `__asm__ __volatile__("nop")` is a "do nothing" instruction.
+By including a loop that repeats this instruction for a while, we prevent the character output from becoming too fast, which would make the terminal unresponsive.

-Now, let's try.
-The startup messages will be displayed once each, and then "ABABAB..." will be displayed alternately, as shown below:
+Now, let's try!
+The startup messages will be displayed once each, and then "ABABAB..." lasts forever:

 ```plain
 $ ./run.sh